Kristina01111000/Drws_site/README.md

 On homepage “Access to Dr. W’s collection of videos” Only put the stuff that they get access to when they join On the pictures, some link to patreon, fix that

+no news on the new text for the GH homepage